veloeditor/Your-Photo-Kit/README.md

 You can also create a trip and choose what gear you'd like to take.
 The app can serve as a "packing list" for your photography trip.

+This is an ASP.NET Core MVC web application.

 <p align="center">
   <img width="600" src="https://github.com/veloeditor/portfolio/blob/master/img/portfolio/YourPhotoKit_1.PNG">
 </p>